Finding out about New Zealand's birds with birdwatcher Hugh Robertson.

 John Kendrick, the conservationist, filmmaker and sound recordist who initiated and recorded the Morning Report bird calls.

-From intimate acoustic sessions to epic, sold-out shows at Aotearoa’s best music venues, this is a collection of live contemporary music of all kinds.
+From intimate acoustic sessions to epic, sold-out shows at Aotearoa’s best music venues, a collection of live music of all kinds.

 A series of tutorials is for anyone interested in making audio documentaries.